 In a web browser, press Ctrl+Shift+F to open the advanced Search pane.

-In the Acrobat Reader DC application, choose Edit > Advanced Search.
+In the Acrobat Reader application, choose Edit > Advanced Search.

 At the bottom of the Search pane, click Show More Options to further customize your search.
 For more information, see Advanced Search options in Acrobat Help.